anox-u0/Web-Crawler/README.md

    Save the crawler script as `crawler.py` (or any `.py` file).

 2. **Open Terminal**
-   Navigate to the script's directory.
+   Navigate to the directory containing the script.

 3. **Run the Script**